packpaul/chess4net/Readme.txt

 The training mode can be switched on/off in Game Options menu.
 The user data base and external data bases are used in training mode only.
 The User DB will contain all games played by the user in the training mode, and data from it is used to provide prioritized move hints.
 User DB can learn from your games in order to give you best choices.
 You can also select an external DB to use together with user DB to improve the quality of move hints.

+Game transmitting mode:

+While you're playing some games you can invite other contacts to gollow up these games in real-time.
+Therefore you must start a new session of Chess4Net for a contact you want the game(s) be transmitted to.
+A mode selection dialog appears asking if game broadcasting has to be started.
+You must select 'Yes' (if you select 'No' an ordinary game session is created).
+After that you should select a game for transmition (only if there're several games in progress).
+After your contact connects he/she'll be able to watch the game.

 Endgame
 --------

 Chess4Net is constantly improving and it is up to you what features will be included in the next release.
-Please send all your wishes and/or complaints to E-mail: packpaul@mail.ru or ICQ: 98750806
+Please send all your wishes and/or complaints to E-mail: packpaul@mail.ru or ICQ: 98750806 or Skype: packpaul1
 Chess4Net is a software and, like it is peculiar to software, it will never be bug free.
 Please report all bugs you may find to packpaul@mail.ru but see change log before reporting.

 How you can help?